DSStoffer/dsstoffer.github.io/Rtoot.md

 Sorry, no notepad++ for Mac or Cheese &#127858;.

 - There is also  [Tinn-R](https://tinn-r.org/en/) ... its existence is basically all we know- it looks like a Windows (only?)
-GUI application.
+GUI application and it free.

 <br/>